9 Proven Ways Cortisol Causes Heart Disease – And The Solutions!September 8, 2017

-Key Insight: More and more chocolate is not always better.
-During this study, even the moderate users were not asked to consume that much chocolate – the overall amounts remained pretty small.
+Key Insight: More and more is not always better.
+During this study, even the moderate users were not asked to consume that much.
+The overall amounts remained pretty small.

 What have we learned about chocolate?

 Since this study was performed, we have learned a lot of interesting things about chocolate and how it can contribute to our health.
-Let’s dive a little bit into these results, and what they mean for our health as it concerns the role of chocolate.
+Let’s dive a little bit into these results, and what they mean for our health.

 What we have learned about chocolate is that it can be a source of some really good polyphenols.
 Polyphenols are plant-based, antioxidant compounds that can be great for us.